jmul-dev/erc20-token-balance/README.md

 ---

-# Dapp Boilerplate
+# ERC20 Token Balance Dapp

-Template for setting up a single page Dapp using reactjs and truffle
+A Simple Dapp to check a list of your ERC20 Token balance

 ## Setup